alwaysdata/documentation/content/accounts/billing/choose-its-paas.en.md

 menuTitle = "Choosing your hosting plan" layout = "man" weight = 1
-tags = ["billing", "dedicated", "public cloud", "vps"]
+tags = ["billing", "dedicated server", "gold server", "public cloud", "vps"]
 +++

 The alwaysdata hosting services is a [Platform-as-a-Service](https://en.wikipedia.org/wiki/Platform_as_a_service)[^1]: it provides the infrastructure (data center, the network...) and the system stack (OS[^2], interpreters, libraries, databases, security...).
 Customers need only handle deploying, securing and updating their applications.